superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 return (contexts , res.choices[0].text)
 ```

-Try out running your first query through your RAG pipeline as :
+You are ready to try **running your first query** through your RAG pipeline:

 ```python
 question1 = "what is quantization?"